Commander Perkins: Plot summary

-As the Vegans poise to strike against Earth, Perkins takes a desperate gamble; against the strict orders of Colonel Jason, he hides Professor Common on a deserted Moon station and merely disables the Dimension Transmitter, since he knows that the device is mankind's only hope to end this conflict.
+As the Vegans poise to strike against Earth, Perkins takes a desperate gamble.
+Against the strict orders of Colonel Jason, he hides Professor Common on a deserted Moon station and merely disables the Dimension Transmitter, since he knows that the device is mankind's only hope of ending this conflict.
 The Vegans invade Delta-4, but come up empty-handed and - as Perkins has hoped - are now willing to negotiate.
-To his surprise, the Vegan high commander turns out to be Bordon himself, who is also revealed as the telepathic voice which had lured Ralph into the Dimensional Transmitter.
+To his surprise, the Vegan high commander turns out to be Bordon, who is also revealed as the telepathic voice which had lured Ralph into the Dimensional Transmitter.
 Bordon is participating in the war to prove that the humans are the ones to blame and the Vegans therefore have the right to retaliate.
-After much arguing, Perkins manages to persuade the Immortal to find the roots for the Vegan antipathy against the humans - by means of controlled time travel back to the last days of Sodom and Gomorrha.
+After much arguing, Perkins persuades the Immortal to find the roots for the Vegan antipathy against the humans - by means of controlled time travel back to the last days of Sodom and Gomorrha.

-Along with Ralph, Perkins, Hoffman and Bordon arrive near the two cities just in time to see a Vegan spaceship land.
+Along with Ralph, Perkins, Hoffman and Bordon arrive near the two cities just in time to see a Vegan spaceship landing.
 As it turns out, Sodom and Gomorrah had been the landing site of an ancient Vegan expedition.
-One of its members, Drapondor (an Immortal like Bordon himself) had disappeared, and that caused a conflict between the two people.
-As Perkins' group enters the city, they attract unwelcome attention and seek refuge in the house of Lot, where they find Drapondor - infected with leprosy, which is also the cause of his detachment from the expedition force.
-As the events transpire as recorded in the Bible, Perkins and his group, taking Lot and his family along, manage to escape just before the Vegans drop an atomic bomb, eradicating the two cities.
+One of its members, Drapondor (an Immortal like Bordon himself), had disappeared, and the people of Sodom and Gomorrah are suspected by the Vegans of having murdered him, thus causing the conflict between the two people.
+As Perkins' group enters the city, they attract unwelcome attention and seek refuge in the house of Lot, where they find Drapondor, infected with leprosy, which is also the cause of his detachment from the expedition force.
+As events transpire as recorded in the Bible, Perkins and his group, taking Drapondor, Lot and his family with them, escape just before the Vegans drop an atomic bomb, eradicating the two cities.
 The time travelers are whisked back into their own time at the last second; in Delta-4 Drapondor is cured of the disease, and the series ends with Bordon making a public apology to the people of the Earth.